 •promoting the best interests of children and young people, including separate services from adults whenever possible, and protection of their needs, wellbeing and safety;

 •involving carers (including children who are carers) in decisions about assessment, treatment and recovery whenever possible, and recognising, respecting and supporting their role.

 In addition, section 8 requires that any advice, notification or information given to a patient under the MHA 2014 is explained to the maximum extent possible in the language, mode of communication and terms which they are most likely to understand and that, whenever reasonable, such information is given both orally and in writing.

-The MHA 2014 also enshrines and gives effect to the fundamental principle that a person is presumed to have capacity to give informed consent to treatment, and thus to make their own decision (s70(2)).
+The MHA 2014 also enshrines and gives effect to the fundamental principle that a person is presumed to have capacity to give informed consent to treatment, and can make their own decisions (s 70(2)).
 Only where there is evidence the person does not have capacity to consent, should this presumption be displaced.
-The presumption of capacity and definitions of capacity, informed consent and other capacity principles are outlined in “Mental health treatment, capacity and consent”.
+The presumption of capacity and definitions of capacity, informed consent and other capacity principles are outlined below.

-For more information about the new MHA 2014, see the Department of Health’s Mental Health Act 2014 Handbook, which you can find by following the links from www.health.vic.gov.au/mentalhealth.
+For more information about the MHA 2014, see the Department of Health’s Mental Health Act 2014 Handbook (at www.health.vic.gov.au/mentalhealth).